darinpope/cloudbees-core-eks/README.md

 ### Install ingress

 NOTE: This installation process assumes you are *not* using SSL certificates.
-If you are, follow more detailed instructions at https://docs.cloudbees.com/docs/cloudbees-core/latest/eks-install-guide/installing-eks-using-installer#_setting_up_https  The key part below is downloading `service-l4.yaml` and adding the annotation in order for the ELB to be created in the private subnets.

 * `cd ../helm`
+* `helm repo add nginx-stable https://helm.nginx.com/stable`
+* `helm repo update`

 If you want a private ELB:

-* `./install-ingress.sh`
+* `./install-ingress-private.sh`
   * save the "internal-..." value from the EXTERNAL-IP column.
 You'll use it in the CNAME step.

 If you want a public ELB:

-* `helm repo add nginx-stable https://helm.nginx.com/stable`
-* `helm repo update`
 * `./install-ingress-public.sh`
   * save the value from the EXTERNAL-IP column.
 You'll use it in the CNAME step.